When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Foundation of QFL

 Yet, the promise of QC is tempered by practical challenges inherent to the NISQ era, where decoherence, gate imperfections, and qubit limitations impede flawless operation~\cite{chen2024nisq}.
 These challenges necessitate robust error mitigation strategies and innovative circuit designs to harness the true potential of quantum computation.
 In parallel, Fully Homomorphic Encryption (FHE) offers a classical countermeasure by enabling computations on encrypted data, thereby enhancing security in quantum communication protocols~\cite{dutta2024federated}.
 Quantum Key Distribution (QKD) further capitalizes on quantum mechanics to establish unconditionally secure channels, ensuring that cryptographic keys remain impervious to eavesdropping~\cite{yang2023survey}.
-The interplay of these advanced concepts—ranging from the delicate balancing of quantum superposition and entanglement to the algorithmic sophistication of VQA and QAOA, and from the nuanced design of quantum ansatzes to the cryptographic fortifications of FHE and QKD, encapsulates the multifaceted and dynamic evolution of QC.
-As research continues to unravel the complexities of quantum tensors and refine variational techniques, the field strides steadily towards overcoming the limitations imposed by NISQ hardware, promising a future where quantum advantages are realized in practical, scalable systems.
+As research continues to unravel the complexities of quantum tensors and refine variational techniques, the field strides steadily towards overcoming the limitations imposed by NISQ hardware.